 When the USSR collapsed, Sarajevo, situated in the break-off nation Bosnia and Herzogovina was surrounded by Christian Serbs who bombarded the cities of the nation which they saw more as Muslim than as Christian in order to annex the land.

-My dear Berlin friend, Geno Lechner, also asked me to see it because she is in it.
+My dear Berlin friend, Geno Lechner from Berlin asked me to see it because she is in it.
 She plays the German wife of the protagonist.
+And my good friend Mickey Cottrell, of Inclusive PR is the publicist for Circles from the time it was in Sundance 2013's World Dramatic Competition and has also asked me to revise and repost what I wrote in Sundance.

 Circles ripples out as a stone dropped in a placid lake, concentrically creating moral complexities for a group of people as their story strands emerge from one fateful moment.

-Marco, a Serbian soldier on leave from the Serbo-Croatian War, returns to his Bosnian hometown.
+Marco, a Serbian soldier on leave from the Serbo-Croatian War in 1993, returns to his Bosnian hometown.
 When three fellow soldiers accost Haris, a Muslim kiosk vendor, Marco intervenes, and it costs him his life.

 Twelve years later, the war is over but the wounds remain open.
 Marco's father is rebuilding a church when the son of one of Marco's killers appears looking for work.
 Meanwhile, in Belgrade, Marco's friend Nabobs, a renowned surgeon, debates whether or not to operate on another of Marco's killers.
 And in Germany, Haris, now married with a family (Geno Lechner and her two daughters) strives to repay his debt to Marco's widow who arrives at his door seeking refuge.

 Circles was financed with funds from Serbia, Germany, France, Croatia, and Slovenia.
-Its international sales agent is Memento cinando link, who is also selling Sundance film We Are What We Are cinando link.
-Circles will also be showing in the Berlin Film Festival's Forum cinando link.
+Its international sales agent is Memento.
+Circles also screened in the Berlin Film Festival's Forum.

 It is very important for the film’s director, Srdan Golubovic, that Circles receive wide distribution.
 It is based upon the true story of Srdjan Aleksic, a Serbian soldier who saved the life of his neighbor.
 When Golubovic read the story some years ago, he was against the war but on the sidelines watching, occasionally demonstrating against it, but not a part of it.
 He chose not to remake the story of the man then but to make it contemporary in order to close the book of his own private feelings about the war.